bigprof-software/appgini-on-docker/README.md

 # Running AppGini Apps On Docker

 This repository is a guide template for running AppGini apps on Docker.
+The included `docker-compose.yml` file launches your app in an Apache container that runs PHP.
+The database is launched in a separate MySQL container.
+A special LetsEncrypt container is used to automatically obtain and renew SSL certificates for your app.

 [AppGini](https://bigprof.com/appgini/) is a web application generator that allows you to build web-based database applications rapidly.
 This guide assumes that you have already built your AppGini app and have the source code